-Psychiatry Residency Spokane is one of only two ACGME accredited psychiatry residency programs in Washington state, and one of three in the entire five-state Northwest region (Washington, Wyoming, Alaska, Montana, Idaho).
-The inaugural class of three residents entered in June 2015.
-In 2016 the program secured continued accreditation status through the ACGME.
-The program is expanding its class size for 2018-19 to four residents per year.
+Psychiatry Residency Spokane is one of only two ACGME accredited psychiatry residency programs in Washington State, and one of four in the entire WWAMI region.
+The inaugural class of 3 residents entered in June 2015 and those residents entered their final year of training this past July.
+We successfully expanded our class size for 2018, and now offer 4 residents positions each year.

-Providence Psychiatry Residency Spokane was developed with three overarching goals: to develop a regional psychiatric workforce to serve the needs of Spokane, Washington state and the WWAMI region; to train graduates who are accomplished and innovative educators and clinicians; and to graduate residents who hold a deep commitment and passion for serving the poor and vulnerable.
+Providence Psychiatry Residency Spokane was developed with three overarching goals: to develop a regional psychiatric workforce to serve the needs of Spokane, Washington State and the WWAMI region; to train graduates who are accomplished and innovative educators and clinicians; and to graduate residents who hold a deep commitment and passion for serving the all patients, including the poor and vulnerable.

-We have a strong emphasis on training residents who are prepared for a changing healthcare delivery model, with an outpatient focus on integrated psychiatric care within a primary care setting and strong hospital-based consultation training.
+We have a strong emphasis on training residents who are prepared for a changing healthcare delivery model, with an outpatient focus on integrated psychiatric care within a primary care setting and strong hospital based consultation training.
 Residents have extended exposure to the breadth of community psychiatric needs, including geriatric, forensic, addiction and child psychiatry settings.
-Our graduates will be able to competently serve their respective communities, whether they decide to pursue fellowship opportunities in these areas or not.
+Our graduates will be able to competently serve their respective community, whether they decide to pursue fellowship opportunities in these areas or not.

-Providence Psychiatry Residency Spokane is committed to providing residents with strong psychotherapy training, with specific expertise in teaching intensive short-term dynamic psychotherapy (ISTDP).
-There is a particular emphasis on integrating and balancing psychopharmacology with psychotherapy, with the knowledge that both modalities are more effective and cost efficient when combined.
-With a particular focus on primary care psychiatry, we are moving into development of short-term primary care based psychotherapy training, with every resident required to train to coded competency in motivational interviewing, in addition to cognitive behavioral and supportive therapy training.
+Providence Psychiatry Residency Spokane is committed to providing residents with strong psychotherapy training, with specific expertise in teaching intensive short term dynamic psychotherapy (ISTDP).
+There is a particular emphasis on integrating and balancing medication management and psychopharmacology with psychotherapy with the knowledge that both modalities are more effective and cost efficient when combined.
+With a particular focus on primary care psychiatry, we are moving into development of short term primary care based psychotherapy training, with every resident required to train to coded competency in motivational interviewing, in addition to cognitive behavioral and supportive therapy training.

-Spokane provides a residency education that prepares physicians to care for the underserved, manage complex psychiatric conditions, often comorbid with severe medical illness, learn psychotherapy in a real world, community based setting, and practice in the latest healthcare delivery systems.
+Spokane will provide you with a residency education that prepares you to care for the vulnerable and underserved, manage complex psychiatric conditions, often comorbid with severe medical illness, learn psychotherapy in a real world, community based setting, and practice in the latest healthcare delivery systems.